Collinformatics/COMET/README.md

 # Troubleshooting:

 Unterminated processes can result in the website not starting correctly.
+Two possible solutions are:

+1) Automated Fix:

     To fix this problem, execute this command to terminate the python processes:

         ./killServer.sh

     If you host the website at a port other than 9090, add the port to the command:

         ./killServer.sh <port>